The Insurance and Reinsurance Law Review: Bulgaria

 iv Compulsory insurance

 Compulsory insurance, in particular MTPL, is the main driver behind the Bulgarian market.
-According to data published by the FSC, as at the end of 2019, the gross written premium income for MTPL insurance accounted for 45 per cent of the insurance premium total for non-life insurance; furthermore, MTPL premium income increased by 17 per cent compared with the income in 2018.
+According to data published by the FSC, as at the end of 2020, the gross written premium income for MTPL insurance accounted for 45 per cent of the insurance premium total for non-life insurance.
+However, MTPL premium income decreased by 1 per cent compared with the income in 2019.

 The category of compulsory insurance products is large and it comprises, among others, various types of professional liability insurance (for physicians, dentists, solicitors, public notaries, auditors, constructors, insurance brokers and other occupations) and accident insurance (for public transport vehicle passengers, employees, magistrates and civil servants).